 Yoga is a very ancient form of mental and physical exercise, dating from at least the third millennium B.C.E., as archeologists have concluded from the poses of men on many of the ancient seals found in India.
 The term comes from the Sanskrit word योग, which means joining or union (a cognate, incidentally, with our own word yoke).
 The original purpose of yoga was to form a more perfect union with the Hindu gods.
 In our own era trainers have devised forms of yoga to solve a variety of health problems.
 This article will be about yoga exercises that can help reduce and Treat back muscle spasms.

 Back spasms, one of the most common forms of human pain, can be caused by any one of the numerous tendons, ligaments, joints, muscles, and nerves that make up the spinal column.
-They may occur suddenly or they may be chronic and the intensity of the pain and the main locus thereof may vary.
+They may occur suddenly or they may be chronic and the intensity of the pain and the main focus there of may vary.

 Here are the top six yoga poses for back pain, taken from the blog site of Gaiam Life and outlined by Sadie Nardini.
-They are presented in slideshow form.
 Each pose should be done in the order given unless otherwise indicated and the person performing them should breath a certain number of times before proceeding to the next pose.
 A doctor should be consulted before beginning.

 One leg is bent in front of you while the other is stretched out behind you, the foot on the latter leg pointing backwards.
 Your back should be straight and your hands on the floor pointing forwards.
 The hips, even if they are not touching the floor, should be centered in space.
 The navel and floor muscles should be drawn in.
 Take five to ten breaths, return to downward dog, and repeat pigeon with the legs reversed.
 This pose is so effective at healing back pain that the people at Gaiam have nicknamed it “the angel of mercy.”
 It certainly opens the muscles of the hamstrings and other parts of the lower body.